canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

     ....

-Cloud-init and Autoinstall interaction
+Cloud-init and autoinstall interaction
 ======================================

-While cloud-init may assist in providing the autoinstall configuration to the Ubuntu installer, cloud-init itself is not processing the autoinstall.
+While cloud-init may provide the autoinstall configuration to the Ubuntu installer, it does not process the autoinstall itself.

 If cloud-init directives are intended to modify the ephemeral system, they must appear at the top level of the cloud-config.
 If instead cloud-init directives are intended to modify the system being installed, they must appear under a :code:`user-data` section in :code:`autoinstall`.